 Picturesque town at the foothills of the Cederberg.
 It offers charming country hospitality, hiking trails, rock art and the beautiful Clanwilliam dam.

-Clanwilliam is one of the ten oldest towns in South Africa.
-It offers a range of charming accommodation.
-This small country town is at the foothills of the Cederberg Mountains.
-The country farming area is the centre of the indigenous Rooibos tea industry as well as an important wine, grape and citrus area.
+Clanwilliam, in the northern Cederberg, is one of the ten oldest towns in South Africa.
+This small country town lies in the foothills of the Cederberg Mountains.
+It is the centre of the indigenous Rooibos tea industry as well as an important wine, grape and citrus area.
+And it offers a range of charming accommodation.

 Related Blog Posts

 Tips for Flower-viewing in the Cederberg & Namqualand

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started

 Keen to get some more useful info about planning a dream safari?
 Enter your name and email below